MontrealCorpusTools/ISCAN/docs/source/tutorials_iscan.rst

 **Speech rate**

 To encode speech rate information, select 'Hierarchical property' from the Enrichment view.
 This mode allows you to encode rates, counts or positions, based on certain hierarchical properties (e.g., utterances, words).
-Here select the following attributes:
+(For example: number of syllables in a word;  Here select the following attributes:

 1. From the Higher annotation menu, select *utterance*
 2. From the Lower annotation menu, select *syllable*